Discovering Pancreatic Cancer Early

 Risks Associated with Pancreatic Cancer

-• Smoking: Smokers are twice as likely to develop pancreatic cancer compared to non-smokers.
+• Tobacco use: Smokers are twice as likely to develop pancreatic cancer compared to non-smokers.

 Multi-Cancer Blood Tests vs. Single Cancer Tests